 The BMW Group embodies an electrifying dimension of ground-breaking driving pleasure.
-The company’s fifth-generation BMW eDrive technology shows how electromobility can be a fascinating part of everyday life: locally emission-free, with dynamic, virtually silent power development and optimised long-distance capabilities.
-The new, highly-integrated electric powertrain component combines an electric engine, power electronics and transmission in one compact housing – which means it can be flexibly integrated into different vehicle architectures.
-In this way, the BMW Group can systematically implement its “Power of Choice” approach to meet different customer demands worldwide.
-The BMW X3 is the first model to offer a choice of highly efficient petrol and diesel engines, plug-in hybrid system and, in the case of the BMW iX3, a pure electric drive train with fifth-generation BMW eDrive technology.
+With its fifth-generation BMW eDrive technology, the company shows how electromobility has become a fascinating part of everyday life: locally emission-free, with dynamic, virtually silent power development and optimised long-distance capabilities.
+The new, highly-integrated electric powertrain combines an electric engine, power electronics and transmission in one compact housing – which means it can be flexibly integrated into different vehicle architectures.
+In this way, the BMW Group can systematically implement a “Power of Choice” approach that meets different customer demands around the world.
+In 2020, the BMW X3 became the first model to offer a choice between highly efficient petrol and diesel engines, a plug-in hybrid system and, in the BMW iX3, a pure electric drive train with fifth-generation BMW eDrive technology.

 The BMW Group’s strategy for sustainable mobility goes far beyond locally emission-free driving.
 The environmental balance of every vehicle is analysed in its entirety and optimised: from selection of materials to production, throughout its service life, to recyclability.
 To conserve resources and reduce CO2 emissions, production uses electricity exclusively obtained from renewable energy sources like wind and hydroelectric power.To technology overview

 Ecological and social responsibility throughout the value chain are embedded in the BMW Group strategy.
 For this reason, the BMW Group is sourcing the cobalt needed to produce high-voltage batteries directly from highly industrialised mining companies, monitoring observance of social and environmental standards, and supplying the raw material to battery cell producers.
 Rare earths will also no longer be used in BMW drive trains from 2021.Learn more about sustainability